-The Company is a reporting British Columbia registered corporation and the shares of the Company are not listed or posted for trading on any stock exchange.
+The Company is a reporting British Columbia registered corporation.
 Its registered and head office is located at 82 Richmond Street East, 4th Floor, Toronto, Ontario, M5C 1P1.
+The Company began trading on the Canadian Stock Exchange (the "CSE") under the symbol "GREN" on May 13, 2022.